 - 1/2 cup kosher salt

-- Create a brine by combining brown sugar, salt, 1 tsp pepper and 4 cups of water in a large bowl.
+- Create a brine by combining brown sugar, salt, 1 tsp pepper, and 4 cups of water in a large bowl.
 Stir until dissolved and submerge salmon completely.
-Place something over the salmon to ensure the entire fish is underwater.
-Cover and refrigerate for over 2 hours.
+Cover and refrigerate for 2 hours.

 - Soak the cedar plank in water for at least 1 hour.
 This will prevent the wood from burning on the grill.